VinylBr/EE769_MLMethods_from_scratch/README.md

-# EE769:Introduction of Machine Learning | Methods from scratch
+# EE769: Introduction of Machine Learning | Methods from scratch

 ## Overview of the project
 ### Linear and Logistic Regression